SyedAbdullah01/Paint-Clone/README.md

 - Click and drag on the canvas to draw or edit your artwork.
 - Use the toolbar to save, load, clear, or download your artwork.
 - Experiment with different colors and brush sizes to create unique designs.

+## Technologies Used

+This Paint Clone project makes use of the following technologies:

+- **HTML:** The structure of the web-based paint application is built using HTML (Hypertext Markup Language).

+- **CSS:** Cascading Style Sheets (CSS) are used for styling and layout, ensuring a visually appealing user interface.

+- **JavaScript:** The functionality of the paint tools, canvas interaction, and user interactions are powered by JavaScript.

+- **Font Awesome:** Icons used in the toolbars are sourced from [Font Awesome](https://fontawesome.com/), providing an intuitive visual representation of the tools.

+- **LocalStorage:** HTML5 Local Storage is utilized for saving and loading artwork, enabling users to work on their creations across sessions.

+- **GitHub**: The codebase is hosted and shared on GitHub.

+- **Netlify:** The live demo of this Paint Clone is hosted on [Netlify](https://www.netlify.com/), providing accessibility to users for testing and exploration.

+These technologies work together to create a seamless and interactive painting experience within a web browser.

 ## Acknowledgments